hidang06/VishCatcher_YDCC2024/README.md

 # VishCatcher_YDCC2024

-# Install the apk file in your Android phone.
+## User Manual
-# Run the AI Server with the command: python server.py
+Install the apk file in your Android phone.

-# Open VishCatcher app, start recording and scan audio.
+Run the AI Server with the command: python server.py Open VishCatcher app, start recording and scan audio.

-# The alert will pop up if the record seems like phishing.
+The alert will pop up if the record seems like phishing.